 Skip to main content

 As with baseball, martini specs, and politics, people tend to have very strong opinions about chicken salad.
-In the South, nearly everyone has their version of “the best chicken salad” that almost always comes from a mother or grandmother.
+In the South, nearly everyone has their version of “the best chicken salad,” which almost always comes from a mother or grandmother.
 Heated debates over additions and mix-ins like fruit and nuts are commonplace.
 Screaming matches over the correct brand of mayonnaise happen more than you think.
-(Spoiler alert: the correct answer is Duke’s.)
+(Spoiler alert: The correct answer is Duke’s.)

-The way we see it, there are two very distinct groups; traditional and modern.
-For the traditionalists among us, chicken salad is just chicken, mayonnaise, celery, spices, and seasonings.
+The way we see it, there are two very distinct groups — traditional and modern.
+For the traditionalists among us, grilled chicken salad recipes include just chicken, mayonnaise, celery, spices, and seasonings.
 That’s it.
 Others enjoy having grapes or apples and walnuts or pecans in their chicken salad and that’s fine.
 We aren’t here to pass judgment.
 We’re here to give you the best-tasting chicken salad recipes we can find, from traditional and simple to more modern versions.

 • Chicken (obviously): Poached, grilled, or roasted.
 Sometimes diced small and sometimes in larger chunks.